vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 The snake took the stairs and went home.

 To know 'bout the snake's life and task, <br>
 I went to the door step and rang <br>
 the bell.
 I heard its long loud clang. <br>
-The snake let me in.
-I did ask:
+Snake let me in.
+I had to ask:

 "Why Her."
-"I don't know, I'm a slave. <br>
+"I don't know, I'm Her slave. <br>
 I know I like to think of Her <br>
 that sits on my face and moves Her <br>
 hips.
 Day and night that's what I crave."